Your web browser is out of date. Update your browser for more security, speed and the best experience on this site.

 Dr Rosen is unable clearly to articulate the problem he cannot help but see; nevertheless, the questioning is not for naught, for, as Martin Heidegger wrote, “The closer we come to the danger, the more brightly do the ways into the saving power begin to shine and the more questioning we become” (The Question Concerning Technology).
 The questioning, as it turns out, is the greatest (if unintended) strength of Dr Rosen’s book.

-Carly Henderson is a wife and mother of two and a sessional instructor at Catholic Pacific College in Langley, British Columbia.
+Carly Henderson is a wife and mother of three and a sessional instructor at Catholic Pacific College in Langley, British Columbia.
 She received her Ph.D. from the Pontifical John Paul II Institute in 2019.

 Posted on July 24, 2014